Allen Cotton: A 14-Year Pancreatic Cancer Survivor’s Story of Faith, Self-Advocacy & Overcoming the Odds

 The operation involves removing the head of the pancreas, a portion of the small intestine, the gallbladder and the bile duct, and it is common among patients who, like Allen, have received pancreatic cancer diagnoses.
 Allen’s diagnosis came as a complete surprise, and while no one would ever consider such a diagnosis a blessing, the fact that he was able to catch it and treat it early on wound up being exactly that.

-No stranger to sinus infections, he’d battled a pretty serious one every five years or so throughout his life.
+No stranger to sinus infections, Allen had battled a pretty serious one every five years or so throughout his life.
 So, when his symptoms came back with a vengeance in 2010 and a severe, nagging cough came with them, he decided it was time to seek medical attention.
 His doctor in Alabama thought it might be bronchitis, but when Allen had a chest X-ray to rule out pneumonia, physicians identified spots on Allen’s lungs that warranted a cat scan.

 A subsequent meeting with an oncologist revealed that what Allen had, in fact, was pancreatic cancer.